fastruby/blog/_posts/2020-08-23-what-is-code-coverage-ruby-on-rails.md

 analyzed Rails at [f22dd39](https://github.com/rails/rails/commit/f22dd39cb2adf85d3deeca61f9465206f7bd8df3).

-I didn't run the entire test suite from Rails's root directory, I went into each component and I run the test suite for that component.
+I didn't run the entire test suite from Rails's root directory, I went into each component and ran the test suite for that component.
 I found that this was a good idea because each component had its quirks.
 You can't just run `rake test` on each component and expect it to work.